rahak/rahak.github.io/about.md

 <h1 class="name" style="margin-top:0px;"></h1>

 <div class="col-12 col-md-3 col-lg-6 intro">
 <span class="penname">Hi, I'm Rahak.</span><span class="name"></span> A designer and a creative generalist.
 My area of interests are narratives, digital publising and systems.
-I am currently based in Tallinn, Estonia and openfor workand collaborations.
+I am currently based in Tallinn, Estonia and I am open for full time or part time work (as a graphic designer) and collaborations in other spectrum of interests.
 <span class="penname">This is my blog/portfolio/digitalspace.
 I wish to share my thoughts and articulate them here. ⌘(ctrl) + P to download my CV!</span>
 <p></p>
 </div>